-'''

-BSC 2010 (3 hrs)

-BSC 2010L (1 hr)

-BSC 2011 (3 hrs)

-BSC 2011L (1 hr)

-'''

-Additional biology elective course work (from among those approved for the major) to complete the required twelve hours

-All biological science courses applicable to the biological minor must be completed with a grade of C- or better.
+BSC 2010 (3 hrs), BSC 2010L (1 hr), BSC 2011(3 hrs), BSC 2011L (1 hr) Additional biology elective course work (from among those approved for the major) to complete the required twelve hours.
+No more than one (1) credit hour of S/U graded course work can be counted toward the minor.
+All graded biological science courses applicable to the biological minor must be completed with a grade of C- or better.
 In addition, a minimum of four (4) of the twelve (12) semester hours required for a biological science minor must be taken at FSU.